The Bankrate promise

 - Become an authorized user.
 One way you can give it a nudge is by being added as an authorized user on someone else’s credit card account.
 This is used mostly by parents who want to give young adults a bit of a leg up.
 Becoming an authorized user is a great way to establish a credit history or rebuild your credit.
 However, it comes with a load of responsibility and trust.

 - Limit credit inquiries.
 When you apply for a new credit card, a hard inquiry shows up on your credit report when the lender pulls your credit file.
 This dings your credit score a few points, although temporarily.
 When you are shopping for a new credit card, don’t apply for dozens of cards.
 Do your research ahead of time to ensure you’re applying for the right card.
 Your credit score will thank you in the long run.

 - Keep your card balances low.
 When you go over your credit limit, you risk lowering your credit score.
 As noted previously, 30 percent of your credit score is based on your credit utilization ratio.
 So, although you aren’t maxing out all of your credit cards when you go over your credit limit on just one of your cards, you may still exceed 30 percent utilization across all of your accounts.
 This will ultimately hurt your credit score because it is recommended to fall below 30 percent credit utilization.

 The bottom line

 If you have a specific card in mind, you can check on their credit score requirements to see if you think you might qualify.
 While nothing is set in stone, it is good to have an idea of what you are aiming for.
-A fair to good score will not likely score you the very best card out there.
+A fair to good score will not likely score you the very best card out there, although you still have some solid options.
 If you can’t qualify for the card you want, a lesser card will still help you build your score up.
 With some patience and good scoring habits, you’ll soon qualify for the best of them!